ThePerfectComputer/FastWaveBackend/README.md

 Copyright - Yehowshua Immanuel

+# Status
+October 20, 2022: I'm currently working on the frontend UI, and then will clean+speed up some of the backend code.

 # A High performance, VCD Parser written in Rust

 Below is a screenshot of the early stages of the proprietary